Chairman, Rock Ventures LLC

 Dan is also majority owner of the NBA’s Cleveland Cavaliers, the NBA Development League’s Canton Charge, the American Hockey League’s Lake Erie Monsters, as well as the operator of the Quicken Loans Arena (“The Q”) in Cleveland, Ohio.

-Detroit-based Quicken Loans employs more than 8,000 people nationally and earned the highest ratings for customer satisfaction among all U.S. home loan lenders in a study by J.D.
+Detroit-based Quicken Loans employs nearly 10,000 people nationally and earned the highest ratings for customer satisfaction among all U.S. home loan lenders in a study by J.D.
 Power and Associates in 2010, 2011 and 2012.
-Quicken Loans ranked in the Top 10 of FORTUNE Magazine’s “100 Best Companies to Work For” in 2012, and has placed among the Top 30 companies on FORTUNE’s list for the past nine years.
-The company also has been recognized as one of Computerworld Magazine’s “100 Best Places to Work in Technology” the past eight consecutive years, ranking in the top 5 in 2012.
+Quicken Loans ranked in the Top-10 of FORTUNE magazine’s ‘100 Best Companies to Work For’ in 2012, and has placed among the Top-30 companies on FORTUNE’s list for the past 10 years.
+The company has been recognized as the #1 place to work in technology in 2013, 2007, 2006 and 2005 by Computerworld magazine, and has appeared in the top-15 of the magazine’s list of the “100 Best Places to Work” for the last nine consecutive years..
+Quicken Loans was also named the nation’s best employer in Workplace Dynamics’ 2013 National Top Workplace list.
+The benchmark study of more than 870 companies based its rankings solely on feedback gathered through an employee survey.

-Over the past two years, Quicken Loans moved its headquarters and more than 6,500 of its team members to downtown Detroit, where Dan and the company are helping lead a revitalization of the city’s urban core.
-The company will move an additional 1,000 team members from the suburbs to the city by late 2012.
+In less than three years, Quicken Loans moved its headquarters and more than 8,000 of its team members to downtown Detroit, where Dan and the company are helping lead a revitalization of the city’s urban core.

 Dan founded Rock Financial in 1985.
 The company grew into one of the largest independent mortgage lenders in the country and in the late 1990s, launched its Internet strategy and quickly positioned itself as the fastest growing direct mortgage lender on the Internet.